pingcap/docs-cn/tikv-configuration-file.md

 ### `apply-pool-size`

-+ The allowable number of threads in the pool that flushes data to storage.
++ The allowable number of threads in the pool that flushes data to storage, which is the size of the Apply thread pool.
 When you modify the size of this thread pool, refer to [Performance tuning for TiKV thread pools](/tune-tikv-thread-performance.md#performance-tuning-for-tikv-thread-pools).
 + Default value: `2`
 + Minimum value: greater than `0`